OokiTrade/flashloan-sample/README.md

 + other

 ## Support
-For any dev related questions and support please join our discord #dev[https://discord.gg/6uW2R39u] channel.
+For any dev related questions and support please join our discord [#dev](https://discord.gg/6uW2R39u) channel.
+We have very supportive community.

 ## Testing